chrisgrieser/new-tab-default-page/README.md

 [Obsidian](https://obsidian.md/) plugin to open a note of your choice when creating a new tab, like in the browser.

+## Examples for Default New Tab Pages
+- your homepage note (in Reading Mode)
+- a scratchpad note (in Source Mode)
+- an image, essentially serving as a nice new-tab-wallpaper
+- …

 ## Usage
 1. Set the note to open in new tabs in the plugin settings.
+2. Set the mode in which the note should open.
-2. Open a new tab.
+3. Open a new tab.

-- You can set it the new tab page to any file in your vault really, e.g. an image if you want to have a nice wallpaper as new tab page.
+> **Info**
-- Closing your last tab also redirects you to your new tab page.
+> Closing your last tab also redirects you to your new tab page.

 ## Installation
 Available in Obsidian's Community Plugin Browser via: `Settings` → `Community Plugins` → `Browse` → Search for *"New Tab Default Page"*